VazkiiMods/Botania/Common/ARCHITECTURE.md

 are substituted into the project, as if the contents of `Common/src` are pasted into `Forge/src` or `Fabric/src`.
 From the perspective of players or modders consuming a specific loader's artifacts, it should be indistinguishable from having two separate branches.
+Common code that ends up in the loader-specific artifact JARs are remapped to Intermediary/SRG like any regular mod.

 ### Separate Common artifact
 The `Common` module also has its own build.gradle, which uses `VanillaGradle` to set up a barebones Mojmap-decompiled vanilla.
 This is mostly just to provide typecheck and IDE aid.
-The `Common` module's code is also published independently to Maven.
+The `Common` module's code is also published independently to Maven in raw Mojmap without any remapping.
 This is to aid in downstream addon authors that may also want to make their addons cross-loader-compatible.
 They would have their own `Common` module that depends on Botania's `Common` module.
-However, the `Common` module JAR should **never appear on the classpath at runtime**.
-If a player finds themselves with a common JAR, things have gone very, very wrong.
+However, Botania's `Common` module JAR should **never appear on the classpath at runtime**.
+If a player finds themselves with a Botania-Common JAR, things have gone very, very wrong.